 "It is a unique way of presenting RME in line with Curriculum for Excellence and teaching staff who were present were amazed at the way in which the children listened and remembered as well as the interactive nature of the lessons.
 I personally have not seen anything better in this area of the curriculum."

 Everyone using Bible Alive in schools has successfully completed a training course.
-The next training course will be a residential course at Lendrick Muir from 29th August-1st September.
-Book here
+To find out the dates of our next training event, please contact Lesley Crawford.

 If you would like to find out more about Bible Alive – to find out if it is being used in your area, to arrange to come and watch a lesson, or for more information about training to teach Bible Alive, please contact Lesley Crawford.